Skip to content

 As a strong performer for my recreational running needs, I’ve found a few pros that I really like about the Lululemon Surge Short.

 The first pro about the Lululemon Surge Short is the outer shell.
-Honestly, you can tell right away how a short will perform by its shell construction.
-The Surge Short’s shell has a 4-way stretch construction and it features recycled polyester which is also a subtle awesome pro for those that care about sustainability and the sources of materials.
+Honestly, you can tell right away how a short will perform based on its shell construction.
+The Surge Short’s shell has a 4-way stretch construction, and it features recycled polyester, which is also a subtle awesome pro for those that care about sustainability and the sources of materials.

 The second major pro to these shorts is that I have yet to experience chafing in them.
 In some running shorts that have the underwear liner, I experience chafing on longer runs in warmer settings, but I have yet to notice that issue in the Surge Short.
 This mode’s brief liner’s lightweight nature does a good job of staying locked down and not riding up.